David Samwell: Personal history

 Between his voyages, Samwell lived in London.
 There he and other Welshmen would meet, and he joined the Gwyneddigion Society which had formed in 1770.
 The society was initially formed for men from North Wales, but gradually the membership grew to accept all Welshmen.
 The society celebrated with a rowdy ball every St David's Day and Samwell was described as one of the noisiest.
-He was described as 'tall, stout, blackhaired, pock-marked, fierce looking, wondrous friendly in company' and when teased he would close one eye and look for a pot to throw at his tormenter.
+He was described as 'tall, stout, black-haired, pock-marked, fierce looking, wondrous friendly in company' and when teased he would close one eye and look for a pot to throw at his tormenter.

 In 1792 Iolo Morganwg (Edward Williams) organised here the first meeting of Gorsedd Beirdd Ynys Prydain at Primrose Hill in London.
 Samwell was present at the event which saw a stone circle set and a sword was ceremonially sheathed as a symbol of peace after the events of the French Revolution.
 The next year though saw Britain enter conflict with France during the French Revolutionary Wars, and in 1798 Samwell was treating English prisoners of war in Versailles.
 He returned to Britain in the autumn of that year and died in London in November.